minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 ### Interop: OutgoingBatchJobs (new)

-This is the worklow table for incoming batches.
+This is the worklow table for outgoing batches.

 ```
 CREATE TABLE [dbo].[OutgoingBatchJobs] (